STIs Information Center

-What is an STI?(formally referred to as STD)
+What is an STI?(formally referred to as an STD)

 STI stands for "sexually transmitted infection."
 STIs are infections that are passed from person to person during sexual activity (vaginal, oral, or anal intercourse).
 Some STIs are curable, while others are not.
 It is estimated that more than 19 million new cases of STIs occur in the U.S. every year.
 Millions of these new cases occur among teenagers.